 Teaching A level Mathematics

 The Teaching A level Mathematics (TAM) course has been designed to support teachers of GCSE Mathematics who wish to teach A level Mathematics for the first time.
-Many teachers with A level teaching experience have enrolled on the course, often on the recommendation of colleagues who have completed TAM, to deepen their subject knowledge and gain new ideas for teaching.
+However, many teachers with experience of teaching A level Mathematics have enrolled on the course, often on the recommendation of colleagues who have completed TAM, in order to deepen their subject knowledge and gain new ideas for teaching.

 In order to participate in TAM, you must be teaching in a state-funded school or college in England and have a minimum of two hours or two lessons per week of AS/A level Mathematics on your timetable for the whole academic year.
 This teaching should be to an entire class, include some Pure Maths content, and you must have sole responsibility for planning and teaching these lessons evert week.